Lighting 101: Two of My Favorite (if a Little Unusual) Light Mods

 A soft box is simply a box that emits light.
 They usually run from 2x2 feet to as big as 4x6 feet.
 But filling a box that big is a lot to ask in terms of power when using speedlights.

 So another of my most-used light modifiers is a tiny (as in 8x9 inches) version of a soft box, which happens to be very useful for lighting portraits from up close.
 That's it above, providing the light for a self-portrait.
 (As you can see, I like to experiment with my light mods…)

 But these things are super useful.
 Take this photo, for example.
 The small soft box is being held just out of the frame to the left, and is what is responsible for the great quality of light sculpting his face.

-Soft boxes of this size also fold down to almost nothing (8x9", and maybe half an inch deep) so they pack great.
-They are also very inexpensive.
+That they fold down to almost nothing (8x9" by half an inch deep) is a bonus.
+They are also inexpensive.
 My favorite tiny box is the LumiQuest Soft Box III (AKA SB-III).
 I use the crap out of this mod—especially for close-in portraiture.